 Almost everything in this story centers around Thomas Quaid, but unfortunately it also includes everything I know about Mary as well.
 I have just the two photographs of her, both shown above.
 At least they are good photos.
 We know more about Thomas because he shows up in records and in the newspaper.
 Mary does not.
 And she died when my grandfather was a teenager, perhaps too young to appreciate her story and pass it along.

 By this time, Thomas was a dairy inspector for the city.
-It’s possible that the work occasionally brought him out to rural areas, and if so that would be interesting parallel to his brothers' careers as pig buyers in Limerick.
+His work brought him out to rural Wisconsin, inspecting milk stations and farms supplying Chicago.
+Living in the city with a job that involved extensive travel through farm county paralleled his brothers' careers as pig buyers back in Limerick.
 In any case he found himself staying in Fond du Lac, Wisconsin long enough to show up in their 1928 City Directory, in addition to his Chicago entry.
 In Fond du Lac he met Clara Kroner Gaudette, the 48-year-old manager of The Little Book Shop.
 Clara was a widow with a grown son and a young daughter.
 Her husband Frank had been killed ten years earlier in a gruesome railroad switching yard accident.

 Clara and Thomas were married in 1928.
 They set up a household in Fond du Lac at 281 Johnson St, another house that still stands.
 They lived there with Thomas’ children Esther, Donal and Anna, and Clara’s daughter Virginia Gaudette.
 James Quaid might also have lived with them, but by 1930 he was married and off on his own in Chicago.